agwisniewska/vuejs-workshops/README.md

 ## TASK

-Your second task is create very simple BaseSearch component following below instructions and Vuejs patterns

-1. Define props: icon, text. placeholder.
-2. Emit event to parent component (Home) from BaseSearch component
+Your task is display countries now.

+1. Add countries to template and inside loop pass country to BaseCard component
+2. Pass country prop to BaseCard
+3. Add event emitter inside BaseCard and handle it inside Home component

 Now, you can go to branch named `task-4` and verify your solution and move forward.